Zhomb/Splatnet2_RPC_CSharp/README.md

 ## Known issues
 - Closing discord while the program is running will lead to an unstopable error, which requires the program to restart manually
+- Without internet the program will say incorrect cookie no matter what even when cookie is correct
 - Any other errors please create an issue on this repository.